aquaproj/aquaproj.github.io/docs/reference/usage.md

 DESCRIPTION:
    Install tools according to the configuration files.

    e.g.
    $ aqua i

    If you want to create only symbolic links and want to skip downloading package, please set "-l" option.

    $ aqua i -l

    By default aqua doesn't install packages in the global configuration.
    If you want to install packages in the global configuration too, please set "-a" option.

    $ aqua i -a

 OPTIONS:
-   --all, -a        install all aqua configuration packages (default: false) --only-link, -l  create links but skip downloading packages (default: false) --test           test file.src after installing the package (default: false)
+   --only-link, -l  create links but skip downloading packages (default: false) --test           test file.src after installing the package (default: false) --all, -a        install all aqua configuration packages (default: false) --help, -h       show help (default: false)
 ```

 ## aqua generate